 Following the verdict, 7 parties filed review petitions, praying for the Court to reverse its decision and strike down the Aadhaar Act.
 Availing of the Court’s jurisdiction under Article 137 of the Constitution, the review petitioners contend that the 2018 judgment suffers from ‘errors apparent on the face of the record’.
 Primarily, they assert that the Court failed to consider vital material evidence and applied contradictory reasoning.

 A Bench comprising Chief Justice Bobde and Justices A.M.
 Khanwilkar, D.Y.
-Chandrachud, Ashok Bhushan and L. Nageswara Rao was scheuduled to hear the review in chambers on 9 June 2020.
-However, on 8 June, the Court adjourned the closed door hearing and has yet to list another date.
+Chandrachud, Ashok Bhushan and L. Nageswara Rao was scheduled to hear the review in chambers on 9 June 2020.
+However, on 8 June, the Court adjourned the closed-door hearing.
+A new five-judge bench consisting of Justices A.M.
+Khanwilkar, D.Y.
+Chandrachud, Ashok Bhushan, S Abdul Nazeer and B.R.
+Gavai heard the matter in chambers on 11 January 2021.

 1. Whether the judgment in 'Justice K. S. Puttaswamy v Union of India' (2018) fails to consider relevant facts submitted and grounds argued by the petitioners?